 LEVAN UNDERGRADUATE FELLOWS

-The Levan Undergraduate Fellows serve as ambassadors for the institute and work closely with Dr. Lyn Boyd-Judson, director of the Levan Institute, on designing and implementing mission-related projects.
+The Levan Undergraduate Fellows serve as ambassadors for the institute and work closely with Dr. Lyn Boyd-Judson, director of the Levan Institute, on conceptualizing mission-related projects.
 The program provides an interdisciplinary cohort-based experience that offers students the opportunity to integrate their academic interests with Dornsife programming and events.

 Alexa Mencia, Dornsife '15